The Sturminster Newton Cheese Festival

 A celebration of cheese!

-Set in Sturminster Newton in the heart of the Blackmore Vale, the Cheese Festival was introduced to reflect the market town and the surrounding landscape’s heritage, showcasing award winning local produce.
+Set on the banks of the River Stour in Sturminster Newton, in the heart of the Blackmore Vale, the Cheese Festival was introduced to reflect the market town, the surrounding landscape’s heritage and award winning local produce.

-The Blackmore Vale is split from the south by the Iron Age Hillforts of Hambledon and Hod Hill.
+The Blackmore Vale is split from the south of the county by the Iron Age Hillforts of Hambledon and Hod Hill.
 Another ancient site, which sits high above Sturminster’s stone bridge, developed into a medieval castle, with crumbling remains still standing today.

 The Blackmore Vale from Hambledon Hill

 The landscape was referred to as ‘The Vale of the Little Dairies’ by Thomas Hardy, as the valley slowly became filled with small farms, connected by little lanes.
-The introduction of the railway brought fresh demand, but trains were stopped by the Beeching axe in 1966, leaving an empty scar across the landscape.
+The introduction of the railway brought fresh demand, but trains were stopped by the Beeching’s Axe in 1966, leaving an empty scar across the landscape.

 The view to the old railway from Colber Bridge